trev3d/vrcfox/README.md

 The Unity project contains an 'avatar setup base' prefab and two scenes for Quest and PC.
 Changes made to the prefab will propogate to both the PC and Quest verions of the avatar, while changes made to the Quest/PC scenes are platform specific.

 The Unity project also includes a script (attached to the avatar prefab) to easily customize facial expressions, player preferences, and facetracking features.
 You can disable some features to save on VRChat parameter budget or add your own blendshapes for expressions, body customization, clothing toggles, facetracking, etc.

-## A request

-Given the license I can't legally stop you, but I'll still ask politely - please do not use this model for pornographic or suggestive content.

 ## Attribution
 - I'm using [hai-vr's av3-animator-as-code package](https://github.com/hai-vr/av3-animator-as-code) to set up animators